Church of Our Lady of the Assumption, Villamelendro de Valdavia: Interior

 The interior consists of a single nave and presbytery, separated by arches of carved stone in three sections, covered with a barrel vault, and with a raised wooden choir at the rear.
 In 1987, frescoes dating from the 18th century were discovered.
 On the gospel side a star motif is repeated on the floor of the church entrance, while on the epistle side there is a figure of an allegorical vase representing the Virgin Mary.Repairs to the portico floor during the 2012 renovation revealed that parts of the building are paved with small river rocks which form patterns.
 A motif created in the floor near the entrance could correspond to a kind of protective sun symbol which was commonly place at the entrance of religious sites during the era of the church's construction.The original terracotta floor of the main church remains intact and has been preserved.
 For much of the church's history graves were laid beneath the floor of the church.
 As a result, many of the tiles are today dented and have chipped edges on their edges as they were lifted and relaid into the floor.
-Because these burial plots were paid for, wealthier members of the congregation could afford to be buried closer to the alter, while most were buried in areas on the far end of the church.
+Because these burial plots were paid for, wealthier members of the congregation could afford to be buried closer to the altar, while most were buried in areas on the far end of the church.
 As space ran out beneath the nave of the church, a need for an exterior cemetery became apparent in the 18th century, but interior burials continued until the 19th century.